-A total of 31 sites for potential stormwater best management practices (BMPs) were identified in the Diamond Watershed.
+A total of 42 sites for potential stormwater best management practices (BMPs) were identified in the Long Point Bay watershed as a result of the desktop and field assessments.
 To help determine which practices would be most effective and feasible, a preliminary prioritization process was applied to the list of potential sites.
-The goal of this preliminary ranking was to assess each identified project for its associated benefits and feasibility issues and narrow down a large list of projects to a more manageable list of 10 projects that will be impactful in terms of water quality benefits and quantity.
+The goal of this preliminary ranking was to assess each identified project site for its associated benefits and feasibility issues and narrow down a large list of projects to a more manageable list of 10 projects that will be impactful in terms of water quality benefits and quantity.
 This process is important because both time and resources are limited and can only be allocated to a limited number of practices at one time.
-However, this is not to imply that other projects from the list are not important.
 Once the feasible top 10 projects are implemented, the next highest ranked projects should be further assessed and moved forward to additional design and eventually implementation.